jnozzi/cocoadev.com/markdown/IntegerToString.md

 As you might guess, I'm messing around with cocoa and trying to learn how to do things.
 The code snippet above is for a black jack (quite a sketchy one at that) game.

 ----
-(added this to General/CocoaDiscussions)
+(added this to CocoaDiscussions)

 There are ofcourse multiple ways of doing this, and I don't really know which one's the best/most effective but you can sure use:

-General/[NSString stringWithFormat:@"%i", dealerPoints];
+[NSString stringWithFormat:@"%i", dealerPoints];

 where the %i part depends on what number you have. %i is an int (i think), %ld is a long, and %f and %g are floats.

 In you code this is:
     - (void)refreshVals
 {
-    [totalDealer setStringValue: General/[NSString stringWithFormat:@"%i", dealerPoints]];
+    [totalDealer setStringValue: [NSString stringWithFormat:@"%i", dealerPoints]];
-    [totalPlayer setStringValue: General/[NSString stringWithFormat:@"%i", playerPoints]];
+    [totalPlayer setStringValue: [NSString stringWithFormat:@"%i", playerPoints]];
 }

-But now one question: are totalDealer and totalPlayer General/NSTextField s?
+But now one question: are totalDealer and totalPlayer NSTextField s?
 If they are, all this can be avoided, using one of these methods:

 [totalDealer setIntValue:dealerPoints];
 [totalDealer setFloatValue:dealerPoints];